robertkowalski/magnolia-cli/README.md

-create-light-module      create a light module. create-page              create a page template. customize-local-config   extract "mgnl-cli-prototypes" folder and "mgnl-cli.json" file to customize CLI configuration. tab-completion           install tab autocomplete feature for Bash, zsh or PowerShell help [cmd]               display help for [cmd]
+create-light-module      create a light module. create-page              create a page template. customize-local-config   extract "mgnl-cli-prototypes" folder and "mgnl-cli.json" file to customize CLI configuration. install                  install a light module from npm to the local Magnolia instance. search                   search a light module. tab-completion           install tab autocomplete feature for Bash, zsh or PowerShell help [cmd]               display help for [cmd]
 ```
 #### IMPORTANT ####
+As of **version 2.1.0** two new commands have been added:

+ - `search` which helps you to discover light modules on npm
+ - `install` to easily install a light module from the registry into your light modules folder

 As of **version 2.0** the `setup` command has been replaced with `customize-local-config` (or its alias `customise-local-config`, yes with an **s** instead of **z**) because we thought it was a better name :)

 To get help for any of the subcommands, simply enter `mgnl <subcommand> -h`.